Care-Connect-SG/careconnect-fe/README.md

 ## Getting Started

 1. Make sure you install the dependencies when you clone the project for the first time.
-Use whichever command below corresponding to your favourite package manager:
+Use whichever command below corresponding to your favourite package:

 ```shell
 npm install